Baloolaoo/python-test/README.md

 This repository solely exists for small python scripts as I'm learning and getting comfortable with the language

 **00 - Datasources**
-Contains all data files in various formats like .csv etc'
+Contains all data files in various formats like .csv etc

 **01 - Unsorted**
 Contains various scripts